axelpale/yamdog/api.md

   - optional object with properties:
     - *title*
       - optional string, the line before the ToC list.
-      - Default is the empty string '', meaning that ToC lists have no title.
+      - Default is the empty string `''`, meaning that ToC lists have no title.
     - *depth*
       - optional integer, the depth per table.
-Default 1.
+Default is `1`.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>